 The best 32 inch TV we've tested is the TCL 32S305 720P LED TV.
 It has excellent smart features and is usually priced really competitively, making it a great value proposition.

 It doesn't have the best picture quality, but that is to be expected of a TV in this price range.
 Its lower resolution isn't great, but that's not a very big deal for a TV of this size.
-Overall, it's a tough TV to beat, especially if you consider that a lot of TVs at this size or price lack smart features entirely; and if they do, they usually aren't to the caliber of Roku TVs.
+Overall, it's a tough TV to beat, especially if you consider that a lot of TVs at this size or price lack smart features entirely and if they do, they usually aren't to the caliber of Roku TVs.
 Accessing Netflix, Amazon prime video or Youtube is incredibly intuitive and fast, which can't be said of other budget smart platforms.

 Samsung UN32J6300.
 Great TV, but it is now discontinued and hard to find in stock.
 See our review